How the free shares offer (WELCOME300) works

 Hold on, who actually are IG?

-IG’s been around since 1974, so longer than most banks you can name.
-They started as a spread betting outfit and added share dealing, ISAs and SIPPs over the past decade or so.
-Listed on the London Stock Exchange under IGG, FCA-regulated (firm reference 195355 if you fancy looking them up), and managing somewhere north of £100 billion of client money worldwide.
+The IG brand dates back to 1974, so longer than most banks you can name.
+It started as a spread betting outfit and added share dealing, ISAs and SIPPs over the past decade.
+IG Group is listed on the London Stock Exchange under IGG.
+Share dealing is provided by IG Trading and Investments Ltd, authorised and regulated by the FCA (firm reference 944492).

 Practically speaking: your money sits in segregated accounts and you’re FSCS-protected up to £85,000 if anything ever went wrong on their end.
-CFD accounts get negative balance protection too.
 Standard fare for any decent UK broker but worth knowing it’s there.
 You can check the registration yourself on the FCA Register.

 Right, what do I actually have to do?

-1. Check the offer’s still live on the IG page before you start.
+1. Check the offer’s still live via the IG page before you start.

-2. Open the account.
-Pick your wrapper — ISA, SIPP, or general.
+2. Open a share dealing account — ISA, SIPP or general.

-3. Type CASHBACK250 into the promo code field when it asks.
-Don’t skip this.
-There’s no adding the code in afterwards.
+3. Enter WELCOME300 in the promo code field at sign-up.
+There’s no adding it afterwards.

 So which one should I take?